akheron/jansson/doc/apiref.rst

    .. versionadded:: 2.1

-``JSON_DISABLE_EOF_CHECK``
-   By default, the decoder expects that its whole input constitutes a valid JSON text, and issues an error if there's extra data after the otherwise valid JSON input.
-With this flag enabled, the decoder stops after decoding a valid JSON array or object, and thus allows extra data after the JSON text.

-   .. versionadded:: 2.1

 ``JSON_DECODE_ANY``
    By default, the decoder expects an array or object as the input.
    With this flag enabled, the decoder accepts any valid JSON value.